Section 107.61 Eligibility.

 (a) Be at least 16 years of age;

 (b) Be able to read, speak, write, and understand the English language.
 If the applicant is unable to meet one of these requirements due to medical reasons, the FAA may place such operating limitations on that applicant’s certificate as are necessary for the safe operation of the small unmanned aircraft;

 (c) Not know or have reason to know that he or she has a physical or mental condition that would interfere with the safe operation of a small unmanned aircraft system; and

-(d) Demonstrate aeronautical knowledge by satisfying one of the following conditions:
+(d) Demonstrate aeronautical knowledge by satisfying one of the following conditions, in a manner acceptable to the Administrator:

-(1) Pass an initial aeronautical knowledge test covering the areas of knowledge specified in §107.73(a); or
+(1) Pass an initial aeronautical knowledge test covering the areas of knowledge specified in § 107.73; or

-(2) If a person holds a pilot certificate (other than a student pilot certificate) issued under part 61 of this chapter and meets the flight review requirements specified in §61.56, complete an initial training course covering the areas of knowledge specified in §107.74(a) in a manner acceptable to the Administrator.
+(2) If a person holds a pilot certificate (other than a student pilot certificate) issued under part 61 of this chapter and meets the flight review requirements specified in § 61.56, complete training covering the areas of knowledge specified in § 107.74.

 • Be at least 16 years of age.